48 Hours in Paris (…and 11 Pain au Chocolat)

 We kept walking through the Jardin Tuilleries, which was really relaxing and pretty, and there was also a cool (weird) modern art exhibition at the time.

 Then we walked up to the Louvre…but not into the Louvre (I know, heresy!) because honestly I’m just not a museum person, I’m not a big art person, and I’d rather see art and architecture outside rather than behind glass.
+So for us, with only 2 days in Paris we weren’t going to waste our time.
 But if that’s at all your thing, obviously the Louvre is one of the most amazing destinations for art in the world!

 After some snacking, we crossed over onto the Île de la Cité and went past the Palais du Justice (where the Revolution went down and heads rolled) and strolled right up to Notre Dame.
 It really is amazing!

 Gonna be honest, I was singing “The Bells of Notre Dame” the whole time.
-And yelling “Sanctuary!” for good measure…
+And yelling “Sanctuary!” (in my head) for good measure…

 I was very familiar with the front of the cathedral but hadn’t really seen what the other sides looked like, and I fell in love with the Gothic arches and all the detail.
 The shape on the southern side is so elegant.
 We did go inside but I was a little underwhelmed with the inside vs. other cathedrals I’ve visited (particularly in Italy).